At FLFCU, your security is of the utmost importance.

 - If you suspect suspicious activity on any FLFCU account or have provided your account information to an unknown source, contact us immediately at 855-866-9328, during normal business hours.

-- If you suspect fraud with your Visa debit or credit card, get help here
+- If you suspect fraud with your Visa debit or credit card, get Visa fraud help here.

 - If you suspect fraud related to ACH or wire transactions, contact us immediately at 855-866-9328, during business hours.
 There are time frames associated with these transactions and we would like to assist in preventing further loss.